Ronald McDonald House

 Santa Teresa Library - Reading Buddies

 Reading Buddies is a program where children read books aloud to pets, to help increase their confidence and reading ability.
 Dogs of all sizes are encouraged, although we do already have a cat on the team.
 Dogs must be able to be calm for relatively long periods of time, maintaining a sit/stay or down/stay, while the child is reading to them and petting them.
-All pets must pass our Reading Buddies evaluation class and be able to tolerate both cats and dogs.
+All pets must pass our Reading Buddies evaluation class.
+All pets must be able to tolerate both cats and dogs.
 The visit takes place in a children's area in the library.
-This visit usually runs an hour in length.
+This visit usually runs an hour or so in length.
 This program is a lot of fun for both the pets and the children involved, and very rewarding for the volunteers.
 Consider taking a Reading Buddies Evaluation Class, and sign up for one of these exciting Reading Buddies sites!

 Scotts Valley Library - Reading Buddies